- Fulfill all academic prerequisites

 Continue to enroll FULL-TIME in upper-division (graduate) biologically-based science courses (non-plant or non- environmental).
 If you have already obtained your BS degree, it is suggested you begin working toward a Master's degree (preferably in an area of biology, basic medical sciences, or public health).

 Submit new letters of recommendation.
-It is your responsibility to provide updated documentation on your academic activity.
 Letters of recommendation should be submitted from current professors each year you apply.